ZenTauro/My-Zsh-/README.md

 ```

 ## Disclaimer ##
-This is pretty much a personal project so it optimal
+This is pretty much a personal project so optimal
-performance is not expected.
+performance should not be expected.
 Also, this is the first script that I have written so do it at
 your own risk